 On November 9, 2020, the FDA issued an EUA for bamlanivimab (Eli Lilly), a monoclonal antibody against the coronavirus spike protein, to be used in mild-to-moderate COVID-19 in adult and pediatric patients (12 years of age or older and at least 88 pounds in weight) deemed at high risk of progressing to severe disease.
 On November 21, 2020, the FDA also granted EUA status to a combination therapy of casirivimab and imdevimab (Regeneron) for the same indication.
 All of these are laboratory-generated antibodies designed to mimic antibodies generated naturally by patients with COVID-19 against the SARS-CoV-2 spike protein.
 The FDA also issued an EUA for the use of convalescent sera from COVID-19 survivors as therapy.
 In addition, anticoagulant therapy is often administered to reduce the risk of thromboembolic events associated with COVID-19, and systemic dexamethasone has been shown to reduce the risk of death in very ill, hospitalized patients.
 More information about developments in the treatment of COVID-19 by these agents is available from the CDC.

-mRNA vaccine safety was not assessed in pregnant women, and women who are pregnant should consult with their physicians prior to receiving an mRNA vaccine.
 Individuals with a history of severe allergic reactions, particularly those previously advised to carry an EpiPen, may be at risk for an anaphylactic reaction to the polyethylene glycol in the two currently approved mRNA vaccines.
-Facial swelling following vaccination has also been reported in several individuals previously treated with cosmetic dermal fillers.
+Facial swelling following vaccination with the mRNA vaccines has also been reported in several individuals previously treated with cosmetic dermal fillers.
+A history of severe allergic reaction to any of the ingredients in any of the 3 vaccines is a contraindication to use of that vaccine.

-Most other vaccine technologies currently in trial utilize viral vectors, although many other technologies are under study.
+There are other vaccines available outside the United States, employing various technologies.
 The Russian-made Sputnik V vaccine (Gamaleya) relies on adenoviral vectors to generate the SARS-CoV-2 spike protein.
 A recombinant Ad26-based vaccine is given for the first dose and a recombinant Ad5 vaccine 21 days later for the boosting dose.
-This vaccine is already in use in Russia and being marketed in various parts of the world despite a paucity of published phase 3 clinical trial data .
+This vaccine is already in use in Russia and being marketed in various parts of the world despite a paucity of published phase 3 clinical trial data.
 A Chinese vaccine, Sinovac, produced by the state-owned Sinopharm, uses inactivated SARS-CoV-2.
 This vaccine is approved for use in China, Bahrain, and United Arab Emirates.
 A vaccine developed in a collaboration between the University of Oxford and AstraZeneca, AZD1222, uses a modified chimpanzee adenovirus vector.
 Clinical trials for this vaccine were hampered by an error in manufacturing, which revealed serendipitously that the best results were obtained with half the intended dose given initially, followed by a full dose booster 28 days later.

 There are now numerous published reports of patients with COVID-19 who either presented with conjunctivitis as a first or only sign of illness or developed conjunctivitis during hospitalization for severe COVID-19 disease.
 In many of these reports, SARS-CoV-2 mRNA was identified by RT-PCR on conjunctival swabs.
 In one study, infectious virus was cultured from an eye swab.
 ACE2 is the cellular receptor for SARS-CoV-2.
 Several studies have shown mRNA expression for ACE2 in human conjunctival epithelial cells.
 The expression of ACE2 protein has been shown in conjunctiva by immunohistochemistry, but whether conjunctival epithelium supports robust viral replication byb SARS-CoV-2 remains controversial.
 One study purported to show that SARS-CoV-2 could infect human conjunctival explants.
 It is possible that SARS-CoV-2 is transmitted to the conjunctiva by aerosol or through hand to eye contact, and then replicates locally.
 But it is also possible that patients exposed to airborne virus by the ocular route may develop COVID-19 when virus is carried to the nasopharynx by the natural drainage of aqueous tears.